CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Appendix

-We compare the performance of CDG-MAE trained for 100 epochs with CropMAE trained for longer schedule (400 epochs).
-As studied by CropMAE~\cite{eymael2024efficient} paper, extended training might lead to saturation in performance.
-In Figure~\ref{fig:sup_cropmae_ep400}, we observe the similar trend, where the performance of CropMAE starts to decrease on DAVIS and VIP, and saturates on the JHMDB dataset.
-CDG-MAE trained with 100 epochs can outperform CropMAE even when CropMAE is trained for longer.
+We compare the performance of CDG-MAE trained for 100 epochs with CropMAE trained for a longer schedule (400 epochs).
+As studied by CropMAE~\citep{eymael2024efficient} paper, extended training might lead to saturation in performance.
+In Figure~\ref{fig:sup_cropmae_ep400}, we observe a similar trend, where the performance of CropMAE starts to decrease on DAVIS and VIP, and saturates on the JHMDB dataset.
+CDG-MAE trained with 100 epochs outperforms CropMAE even when the latter is trained for longer.